JSalomaoo/Mario-Jump/README.md

 # Mario-Jump
-mario jump game script using JS, CSS and HTML is still under development
+Mario Jump game script using JS, CSS and HTML is still under development